vanbreugel-lab/checkerboard_calib_for_braid_with_pylon_camera/README.md

 7. Repeat for every device id.
 8. Once complete you should have a directory that looks a lot like the one in `test_data`

+## Sanity check your checkerboard calibration values

+1. The checkerboard calibration yields a intrinsic camera matrix:

+[fx, 0, px]
+[0, fy, py]
+[0, 0, 1]

+  * fx and fy are the focal length.
+For standard lenses, these should be quite similar in value.
+  * px and py are the camera center.
+These should be close to 1/2 of the camera resolution in the x and y dimensions.

+2. The checkerboard calibration also yields four distortion parameters.

+  * the distortion parameters should be fairly small if you using standard (non fisheye) lenses.

 #### 1. Edit the `device_user_id` in `checkerboard_cal_config.yaml`
 ![alt_text](images/ros_checkerboard_calibration_yaml.png "edit yaml")